Calvin-Pang/NExpR/README.md

 We use three public datasets and one in-house data in our experiments.
 The three public datasets are: [PROSTATEx](https://www.cancerimagingarchive.net/collection/prostatex/), [fastMRI](https://fastmri.med.nyu.edu/) and [MSD](http://medicaldecathlon.com/).
 We organize each dataset into two directories: `train` and `test`, containing 3D volumes in the `npy` format that will be processed into 2D images.

 Please ensure that your dataset is pre-processed in the same manner.
+We saved part of the processed datasets, which can be provided upon request.

 ### Train and Test